How your carbon footprint is calculated

 - Climate Friend (2-5 tons) – Already helping to decrease the world average

-- Climate Cheat (5-10 tons) – Increasing the global average
+- Climate Consumer (5-10 tons) – Increasing the global average

 - Climate Villain (>10 tons) – Exceeding the average among wealthy individuals